 Your body is amazing and has built in mechanisms to enable you to adapt to changes in the environment.
 Stress is an increase in pressure on the body due to challenges or threat, which in the short term, the body can adjust to.
 We tend to think of ourselves as being too stressed when we are under an abnormal amount of pressure or feel that we cannot cope with the demands being put upon us.
 Stress can be particularly harmful when it is prolonged, especially when we find ourselves unable to sufficiently relax and relieve the tension.

 Stress can affect us both physically and emotionally and long-term stress is considered to play a part in the development of chronic illness.
-Stress can cause headaches (for help with migraines read our article here), muscular tension, sweating, digestive upset, heart palpitations and breathlessness.
+Stress can cause headaches, muscular tension, sweating, digestive upset, heart palpitations and breathlessness.
 Long-term stress is implicated in a number of physical problems including irritable bowel syndrome, menstrual problems and high blood pressure, and can lower immunity making us more susceptible to infection.
 Many health conditions, such as skin conditions, worsen with stress.

 The emotional and psychological effects of stress can be particularly distressing and negatively impact on quality of life.
 Stress can lead to fatigue and insomnia; affecting memory and the ability to concentrate, and can impair judgement.
 The effects on mood can be profound and can result in feelings of anxiety, irritability, panic and depression.